 no cost to you when you make a purchase.
 As an Amazon Associate, I may earn from

 qualifying purchases.
 As an employee of Apogee, any affiliate links from our clients are at 0% commission and two-tiered referrals are at $0.

 The Recipe was easy -

 Take one head of cauliflower and chop in to chunks.
 Microwave on high for about 5 minutes or until soft.
 Then put pieces in to food processor and blend until it is the consistency of mashed potatoes - which will not take long.
-Put in to a bowl and mix with 2 large lightly beaten eggs, 4 oz low fat mozzarella cheese, 2 minced garlic cloves, 1/2 tsp onion powder, 1/2 tsp salt, and 1/2 tsp pepper.
+Put in to a bowl and mix with 2 large lightly beaten eggs, 4 oz low fat mozzarella cheese, 2 minced garlic cloves, ½ teaspoon onion powder, ½ teaspoon salt, and ½ teaspoon pepper.
 Then simply spread it out on a greased cookie sheet and bake at 450* for about 20 minutes.
 Simple right?

 The verdict on the taste... they taste like cauliflower.
 I know.
 Shocker.
 I think with only using garlic, onion, salt, and pepper you really don't get much of a "breadstick" taste - at all.
 It really just tasted like mashed up cauliflower.
 I still think a good serving of Italian Seasoning or even just oregano would help out the taste considerably.
 So if you LIKE cauliflower - you will probably like these.
 However if you do not, I doubt you will suddenly become a fan.